SyncfusionExamples/Create-a-Heikin-Ashi-Chart-in-Syncfusion-WPF-and-compare-it-with-a-Candlestick-Chart/README.md

   3. Rebuild the project.

 ## For a step-by-step procedure
-Refer to the blog for detailed instructions and code examples.
+Refer to the blog, [Heikin-Ashi vs. Candlestick Charts: Which Is Better for Market Trend Analysis in WPF](https://www.syncfusion.com/blogs/post/wpf-heikin-ashi-vs-candlestick-charts) for detailed instructions and code examples.